Walmart Cashier Jobs and ApplicationApply

 Pay rates for a Walmart cashier:

 Depending on the city you live in, general minimum wage may be anywhere from $7.25 per hour to $10.35 per hour (as of 2018).
-According to Walmart's official site, hourly associates earn a slightly higher minimum wage at $11 per hour.
+According to Walmart's official site, Walmart cashiers earn a slightly higher minimum wage at $11 per hour.
 That's an annual, guesstimated salary of $22,880 for a 40-hour workweek.
 Location, grade level and experience may raise those rates.
-The store's site also boasts that it promotes 400 people daily, and 40 percent of promotions go to first-year associates.
+The store's site also boasts that it promotes 400 people daily, and 40 percent of promotions go to first-year associates, such as Walmart cashiers.

 Benefits for a part-time Walmart cashier: